-Koreans traditionally make this hot dish during lunar new year’s eve to clear out their pantries at the year’s end, putting and mixing their left overs together into their rice bowls then served for dinner.
+Koreans traditionally make this hot dish during lunar new year’s eve to clear out their pantries at the year’s end, putting and mixing their leftovers together into their rice bowls and then serving for dinner.

 - Non-vegetarian topping options: bulgogi beef, roasted or smoked salmon.

 - For an ultimate bibimbap experience, it is best to use dolsot which crisps up the bottom layer of the rice and keeps the food warm.
-Please take note that dolsot only work on gas stoves.
-Alternatively, you may use an individual sized cast iron skillet or a large pan.
+Please take note that dolsot only works on gas stoves.
+Alternatively, you may use an individual-sized cast iron skillet or a large pan.

 - Put the vegetables in a sealed container and in the fridge then best finished in 4-5 days.

-- Storage: Best eaten immedately, but can be stored in an airtight container for up to 3 days
+- Storage: Best eaten immediately, but can be stored in an airtight container for up to 3 days

 How to Make Vegetarian Bibimbap: